williamdlees/flairr_dsl2/README.md

 ## Container Setup

 ### Docker
 The pipeline uses pre-built Docker containers.
 Ensure Docker is available and properly configured on your system.
+Containers will be pulled automatically when the pipeline is executed.

 ### Singularity
-For Singularity usage, convert the referenced Docker containers to `.sif` files.
+For Singularity usage, convert the referenced Docker containers to `.sif` files (see [shared_configs/process.config](shared_configs/process.config) for a list of containers).

 **Note:** the scripts expect these files to be stored in the directory `~/sifs/`: if you need to keep them somewhere else, please link `~/sifs/` to that location.